2025 | Reduce, Reuse, Remix: A Trash to Treasure Contest

 - Announcement and Celebration of Winners: Week of November 29 - December 5, 2025, at an event at Rising Silo Brewery

-Full details about the exhibit, entry criterion, and judging rubric can be found at the exhibition website here.
+Full details about the exhibit, entry criterion, and judging rubric were found through the exhibition website.